spinkube/documentation/content/en/docs/glossary/_index.md

 - volume mounts
 - autoscaling

+## Spin App Executor (CRD)

+The `SpinAppExecutor` CRD is a [Custom Resource Definition](#custom-resource-definition-crd) utilized by Spin Operator to determine which executor type should be used in running a SpinApp.

 ## Spin Operator

 Spin Operator is a Kubernetes operator in charge of handling the lifecycle of Spin applications based on their SpinApp resources.